Iran says US making ‘unreasonable’ demands in negotiations to end war

 The spokesman added: “The US and Israel started their aggression against Iran.
 These European countries shouldn’t be fooled in order to get into this matter.”

-The UK and France will on Tuesday host a multinational meeting of defence ministers on plans to restore trade flows through the Strait of Hormuz, according to the government in London.
+The UK and France will host a multinational meeting of defence ministers on Tuesday on plans to restore trade flows through the Strait of Hormuz, according to the government in London.

-The virtual meeting will follow a two-day gathering in London in April of military planners.
+The virtual meeting will follow a two-day gathering in London of military planners in April.

 “Any intervention in the Strait of Hormuz or the Persian Gulf would bring about further complications,” Baghaei said.